The Australian Government’s Environment Protection Reform Bills were passed by the Australian Parliament on Friday 28 November 2025.

 consider your feedback

-We will consider all relevant feedback to inform development of supporting laws.
+submit your feedback by 11.59pm AEST, Friday 5 June 2026.
+We will consider all relevant feedback to inform the development of these supporting laws.
 We will not be considering feedback on the primary laws (Acts), as these have already been passed by parliament.

 We have designed this consultation survey to ensure you can provide clear feedback on different elements of the reforms in this consultation.